 There are a lot of ways to find connections on the Oregon Harvest for Schools Portal.
 Below, find brief descriptions of all the ways you can filter the list of producers to find who you’re looking for.

-Producer Identity: Select one or more of the options to find producers who have included one of the following self-identity attributes in their profile: minority-owned, tribally or Native American-owned, women-owned, veteran-owned, family-owned.
+Producer Identity: Select one or more of the options to find producers who have included one of the following self-identity attributes in their profile: BIPOC-owned, tribally or Native American-owned, women-owned, veteran-owned, family-owned.
 We recognize that identity is complex and not every systemically marginalized producer will feel represented by one or more of these categories.
 Please see individual producer profiles where more information may be available under “Additional Notes”.
 See above How do I get support for my Farm to School programming? for more information on Oregon’s Farm to School Grant Program.
-This filter supports the Competitive Procurement Grant, specifically where preference points are given for procurement plans that include purchasing from minority- or women-owned companies; serving culturally relevant foods; purchasing a variety of Oregon products; or purchasing new Oregon products and developing new commercial relationships.
+This filter supports the Competitive Procurement Grant, specifically where preference points are given for procurement plans that include purchasing from BIPOC- or women-owned companies; serving culturally relevant foods; purchasing a variety of Oregon products; or purchasing new Oregon products and developing new commercial relationships.